 Don’t make your kids eat.
 If after trying the above tips your child still doesn’t want to eat his dinner, let him leave the table.
 Before he does, tell him that if he comes back into the kitchen looking for something to eat, his dinner plate will be waiting for him.

 If he returns for a snack, point him to his plate.
 Warm it up if needed.
 Work with him.
 But make sure to stick to your word.
 Your job here is to get the message across that you’re serious about dinner.

 What if you have a strong-willed child and he would rather go to bed hungry than eat his dinner?
 This worried me too.
-I wasn’t brave enough to let my kids go to sleep hungry, but my husband knew the importance of this lesson, and he sent two of our boys to bed hungry.
+I wasn’t brave enough to let my kids go to sleep hungry, but my husband knew the importance of this lesson, and one evening he sent two of our boys to bed hungry.

 And guess what?
 They didn’t die.
 The next morning, they ate their breakfast like champs.

 Some of these tips will work for kids in certain age groups, so if you try a tip and your child is unamused, try another one.
 The point is to try your best to help them do their best to eat the healthy dinner you’ve prepared for them.